nginxinc/nginx-basics-workshops/labs/lab0/readme.md

 - Navigate to [https://udf.f5.com/](https://udf.f5.com/) and select `Invited Users`
     ![Non F5](media/udfloginnonf5.png)

 - If this is your first time using UDF, use the `Sign Up` link which would take your to F5 registration page.

-  **NOTE:** this will *not be the password to the Jumphost or other VMs in the class!*
+  **NOTE:** this will *not be the password to the Ubuntu Desktop or other VMs in the class!*
     ![Sign up](media/F5signup.png)

 - Once you have filled in your registration details, you should be receiving an `Account Activation` email as shown below